 We conducted supplementary measurements at various actuation points and confirmed actuation is typically within 0.2 mm of the advertised range, indicating that the settings are reasonably accurate and consistent.

-The Keychron K2 HE maintains remarkably low single-key latency and delivers an extremely responsive-feeling experience for gaming in all genres at any competitive level.
+The Keychron K HE keyboards maintain remarkably low single-key latency and deliver an extremely responsive-feeling experience for gaming in all genres at any competitive level.

 We conducted this test with the following settings:

-The Keychron K2 HE has excellent multi-key latency performance.
-It's well-suited for games in which you need to press additional keystrokes while already pressing and maintaining multiple keys.
+The Keychron K HE keyboards have excellent multi-key latency performance.
+They're well-suited for games in which you need to press additional keystrokes while already pressing and maintaining multiple keys.

 We conducted supplementary Multi-Key Latency using a wireless receiver connection: